 We understand our student’s interests lie beyond just their academics so these are all great ways to help them see what they can do each day to explore campus to it’s fullest.

-The College of Arts and Sciences is one of the largest college on campus in terms of both scope and students.
+The College of Arts and Sciences is one of the largest colleges on campus in terms of both scope and students.
 To help our students stay engaged in the different offerings we have as a college we run a number of social media accounts they can utilize as their source for news and information.

-The University’s Social Media page can help you follow important programs, be a “second pair of eyes” for your student, and help them find the engagement they need to be successful here on campus.
+The University’s Social Media page can help you follow important programs, be a “second pair of eyes” for your student and help them find the engagement they need to be successful here on campus.

 Helping students find opportunities outside of the College of Arts and Sciences is critical to amplifying their success.
-Through our work with different graduate and professional schools across the country we know how important it is to student’s success to have more than just course work in their background.
-Our advisors strive to connect students to these opportunities to make them as successful as possible, and you can help!
+Through our work with different graduate and professional schools across the country, we know how important it is to student’s success to have more than just course work in their background.
+Our advisers strive to connect students to these opportunities to make them as successful as possible, and you can help!

 Sometimes your student will turn to you for help, and that’s just fine.
-Through our General Information page you can learn more than enough to help your student get back on track here on campus.
+Through our General Information page, you can learn more than enough to help your student get back on track here on campus.